ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/launching_cfw.md

 !!! tip "There are several ways to launch atmosphere."
 1. via reboot to payload in hbmenu (for restarting)
-2. in Hekate, Tap on payloads and select fuse-primary.bin
+2. in Hekate, Tap on payloads and select fusee.bin
 3. in Hekate, Tap on launch and select atmosphere (emuMMC)
-4. RCM method - injecting with fuse-primary.bin via payload launcher
+4. RCM method - injecting with fusee.bin via payload launcher

 &nbsp;

 !!! tip "Launching Atmosphere"
-    1. if you are still in Hekate. you can tap on "Payloads" button and select fuse-primary.bin to launch atmosphere.
+    1. if you are still in Hekate. you can tap on "Payloads" button and select fusee.bin to launch atmosphere.
 	if you are not in Hekate anymore or powered off, follow below.
     1. Power on your Switch into RCM, and inject the fusee-primary.bin payload.
 	2. you should see blue screen with sept and it will boot into Atmosphere.